Fixed Deposits (FD) are a financial instrument from banks providing FD holders with higher returns than a normal savings/checking account.

 • According to data from the World Bank, individual banks in Malaysia typically offer Fixed Deposit (FD) rates at 3%, but this could be higher depending on promotions.

-• Typically, FD rates increase or decrease depending on the base rate, which is determined by the Overnight Policy Rate (OPR) set by Bank Negara Malaysia.
+• FD rates increase or decrease depending on the base rate, which is determined by the Overnight Policy Rate (OPR) set by Bank Negara Malaysia.

 • FD can be placed on auto-renewal (see FAQ below).